kxgolder/Shazamboni/README_SOFTWARE.md

 * *Flutter SDK >= 2.12.0 < 3.0/.0 using several plug-ins: Flutter_mjpeg 2.0.1, control_pad 1.1.1, web_socket_channel 2.1.0*

-* *We used Python 3.10 for the running the python scripts*
+* *Python 3.10 for the running the python scripts*

 ## Installation from Scratch